Charlotte Pritt: 1996

-Pritt ran as a Democrat for governor and defeated future Governor and U.S. Senator Joe Manchin in the primary, 39.5 to 32.6 percent.
+Pritt ran as a Democrat for governor and defeated future governor and U.S. Senator Joe Manchin in the primary, 39.5 to 32.6 percent.
 She was the first woman to secure the West Virginia gubernatorial nomination of either of the two major political parties and gained the endorsement of then President Bill Clinton.

-During the primary, Manchin had attempted to portray her as "anti-gun", which Pritt denied by stating she owned a shotgun and being a 12-year member of the National Rifle Association (NRA) at that time.
+During the primary, Manchin had attempted to portray her as "anti-gun", which Pritt denied by stating she owned a shotgun and being a 12-year member of the National Rifle Association of America (NRA) at that time.
 After the primary, a group known as "Democrats for Underwood", which consisted of West Virginia Democrats who refused to back her in the general election.
 Pritt dismissed the defections as coming from Democratic officials "who would be Republicans in any other state anyway".

 Further complicating matters, the National Senate Republican Committee (NSRC) and West Virginia State Victory Committee funded a television ad campaign against Pritt falsely accusing her of voting for a bill that would allow children to access pornography and proposing to teach first graders about condom use, among others.
 Underwood distanced himself from the negative ads.
 Political opponents had additionally attempted to paint her as "flaky" and "a little off the wall" by alleging that her mother had dabbled in fortune-telling.

 Pritt lost in the general election to Republican Cecil Underwood, 51.6 to 45.8 percent.
 While she sued the NSRC after the election, it was ruled that too much time had passed for it to have caused harm to Pritt.
 Pritt called on her former opponent Underwood to testify during her suit.

 Her nomination was particularly ground-breaking because only 20 of the 134 West Virginia legislators were women in 1996, and per the U.S. Census Bureau, fewer women hold jobs in West Virginia than any other state.
 A study published in 1999 in the Journal of Women, Politics & Policy found that the press coverage surrounding her and Mary Sue Terry's gubernatorial campaigns had been negative, albeit primarily based on issues aside from gender.
-Even still, none of the state's major newspapers endorsed her campaign.
+None of the state's major newspapers endorsed her campaign.
+Joe Manchin and Gaston Caperton backed the Republican nominee Underwood.

 2000

-Pritt ran for West Virginia Secretary of State in 2000, losing the Democratic primary to Manchin, 51.1 to 28.9 percent.
-After the election, she returned to educational pursuits and studied for a degree in Nutrition.
+Pritt ran for West Virginia Secretary of State in 2000, losing the Democratic primary to Manchin, 41.1 to 32.9 percent.
+After the election, she returned to educational pursuits and studied for a degree in nutrition.